64th Group Army: Vietnam War and Zhenbao Island

 However, none of these claims could be confirmed by U.S. sources.

 From November 1968 to May 1970, Reconnaissance Company, 190th Army Division, Reconnaissance Company, 191st Army Division, and 57 mm Recoilless Rifle Company, Artillery Battalion, 572nd Infantry Regiment, 191st Army Division were deployed to Zhenbao Island for up-coming border conflict with the Soviet Army.
 However, the composite unit did not take part in direct engagement.

 In January 1976, the 3rd Independent Tank Regiment of Shenyang Military Region joined the army corps as Tank Regiment, 64th Army Corps.

-In 1983, 62nd Artillery Division and 82nd Pontoon Bridge Regiment were attached to the army corps.
+In 1983, the 62nd Artillery Division and 82nd Pontoon Bridge Regiment were attached to the army corps.